swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-asynchronous-code.md

 ## Overview

-`swift-testing` integrates with Swift concurrency, meaning that in many situations you can test asynchronous code using standard Swift features.
+The testing library integrates with Swift concurrency, meaning that in many situations you can test asynchronous code using standard Swift features.
 Mark your test function as `async` and, in the function body, `await` any asynchronous interactions: